 Persistent feelings of guilt, despair, and irritability are some symptoms of depression and hormonal problems that don’t always go away by themselves.

 Furthermore, this lie is also widely reported by people who have a specific medical condition that requires strict treatment that they don’t follow.
-Then, even though they feel some discomfort they prefer to stay in silence so that their doctor doesn’t scold them.
+Even though they may feel some discomfort, they prefer to keep quiet about it so that their doctor doesn’t scold them.

 It’s very important to tell your doctor about any significant changes in mood, thoughts or behaviors that affect your ability to function well at home or at work.

 Think about how any symptom may require a change in medication, diet or therapy.

 2. “I follow a healthy diet”

 The second of the worst lies you can tell your doctor relates to your eating habits.
 People generally say that they eat less and better than they actually do.

 That’s why nutritionists recommend keeping a food diary.
 However, when a patient tells this lie, they also often alter their food record.
 They do this also to avoid being scolded by the doctor.

 This may seem like a minor lie, but it increases the risk of complications.
 In addition, it can delay or prevent certain health goals, such as losing weight or reducing glucose levels.